 Second Largest Number In Array Java

-In this tutorial, we are going to write the java program to find the Second Largest Number In Array, so this is an important problem and it’s generally asked in interviews.
+In this tutorial, we are going to write a Java program to find the Second Largest Number In an Array.
+This is an important problem, and it’s generally asked in interviews.

 • Using Sorting technique